aj399/Wiki4Wiki/README.md

 1. Create the streamingConfig.json inside the Streaming folder

-2. Assign the following values:
+2. Assign the following values to 'streamConfig.json':

-    '''
+  {

     "WORKERS_IP": 'flink worker ips':9092,